plos-clan/limine-kotlin-template/README.md

 # Limine Kotlin Template

-This repository will demonstrate how to set up a basic x86-64 kernel in Kotlin/Native + C using Limine.
+This repository will demonstrate how to set up a basic x86-64 kernel in Kotlin using Limine.

 ## Notes